 Expect winter weather for December in Paris.
 The average temperature in the daytime will be in the ’40s and evenings in the 30s.
-For rainy days makes sure to pack waterproof boots, I love my Blondos.
+For rainy days, make sure to pack waterproof boots; I love my Blondos.
 An umbrella is a good idea for your day bag.
-Your hotel or apartment rental should offer an umbrella but it is good to have a compact one like this to make it easy to carry.
+Your hotel or apartment rental should offer an umbrella, but it is good to have a compact one like this to make it easy to carry.

 A café is always the perfect place to warm up in the colder months if you are out and about in Paris.
 Grab a hot chocolate or glass of wine and duck into a café.
 Les Editeurs on the Left Bank of Paris by Odeon is a favorite of mine and is close to Luxembourg Gardens.

 Cold weather should be expected.
 Bundle up with a wool coat (suggestions are in this post), gloves, a scarf, and a hat.
 The Parisians love their scarves.
 This is also a great excuse to pick one up at a local French shop or department store as a souvenir.

 For more packing tips, you can check out this post on what to pack for Paris in the winter.